Focus on sustainable raw ingredients

 - The process-focused quality management system systematically accompanies all processes, checks for errors and ensures that product specifications are complied with.

-- The Uelzena Group has been certified according to the most important schemes: ISO 9001/2015, IFS Food (higher level), BRC (British Retail Consortium), Fair Trade, Rainforest Alliance, EU organic regulation, Kosher and Halal upon request.
+- The Uelzena Group has been certified according to the most important schemes: ISO 9001/2015, IFS Food (higher level), Fair Trade, Rainforest Alliance, EU organic regulation, Kosher and Halal upon request.

 - Our laboratories operate at high-end chemical-physical standards, which for example include specific test methods on the structure of particles.
 The laboratories are certified according to ISO 17025.